 It was probably inevitable, then, that HubSpot’s decision to discontinue their keyword tool would invite a lot of SEO questions from the online community.
 To some of them, the sky could seem to be falling.

 From our point of view, HubSpot’s decision to sunset the keyword tool isn’t just a good one for the company and its users alike, but just the latest sign that the circle of search engine visibility continues to loop.
 Let me explain…

 Searchers and search engines are still getting smarter.

-The reason Google became the world’s largest company in just under two decades, and such a big part of our day-to-day lives – is that it’s algorithm for sorting search results was revolutionary.
-From the moment it launched, it came much closer than its contemporaries at delivering search listings that closely matched what people were actually looking for.
+The reason Google became the world’s largest company in just under two decades, and such a big part of our day-to-day lives – is that its algorithm for sorting search results was revolutionary.
+From the moment it launched, it came much closer than its contemporaries to delivering search listings that closely matched what people were actually looking for.

 Over time, that algorithm has gotten stronger and much more complex.
 And tougher to assess.
 Keep in mind that, amidst all the discussions about keyword density, link quality, content relevance, and so on, we must always remember that Google’s real aim is to decipher what a searcher wants.
 That has always been the key to their success.

 What real-world buyers and searchers are looking for on the web is quality information from reliable sources.
 Or, if they are searching for a local business, product, or service, those are really just extensions of the original aim.
 They want the best answer to their problem or challenge, and they want it quick.